ptrpl4/bash-mac/leftovers/web-tech/web-architecture/rest-api.md

 This architectural style was developed to help easily build convenient web services.
 A service written with regard to REST rules is called **RESTful**.
 It is not a standard, but rather a set of useful recommendations

+## Pros

+- Uses standard HTTP methods like GET, POST, PUT, DELETE for CRUD operations.
+- Works well when you need simple, uniform interfaces between separate services/applications.
+- Caching strategies are straightforward to implement.
+- The downside is it may require multiple roundtrips to assemble related data from separate endpoints.

 ## Design rules

 ### Six REST principles